A new NHL season is upon us, so it got me thinking: Wouldn’t it be fun to rank all of the arenas in which you can watch NHL hockey?

 30. Amerant Bank Arena

 Just like Honda Center, the Florida Panthers’ Amerant Bank Arena is a nice enough NHL barn that got sentenced to the trappings of suburbia.
 The building often feels more like an extension of the huge Sawgrass Mills shopping center across the street than one of South Florida’s preeminent sports and entertainment venues.
-Perhaps the Panthers’ run to the Stanley Cup Final in 2023 will help inject some new energy into their barn.
+However, the Panthers’ recent deep playoff runs, culminating in the franchise’s first Stanley Cup in 2024, has helped inject new life into the arena.

 31. Rogers Arena